-City Councillors sit on the City Council and on their respective Borough Council.
-In total, 19 boroughs and 46 City Councillors.
-Borough Councillors only sit on their Borough Council.
-In total, 19 boroughs and 38 Borough Councillors.
+City Councillors sit on the City Council and on their respective borough council.
+In total, 19 boroughs and 46 city Councillors.

-The Agglomeration Council is composed of 31 elected officials who represent each of the 16 municipalities of the Island of Montreal, that is the City of Montreal and the 15 reconstituted cities of the Island of Montreal.
+The Agglomeration Council is composed of 31 elected officials who represent each of the 16 municipalities of the Island of Montreal, that is the City of Montreal and the 15 reestablished cities of the Island of Montreal.

 The Agglomeration Council is headed by the Mayor of Montreal and is composed of 15 members of the City Council nominated by the mayor.

-Both the Town of Dorval Island and the City of Dorval have one representative and an additional representative from the City of Dollard-des-Ormeaux has been added because of the size of its geography and population.
+The Town of Dorval Island and the City of Dorval have one representative and an additional representative from the City of Dollard-des-Ormeaux has been added because of the size of its geography and population.

 Montreal Island Kit is also about the city mayors, city councils and city life in each of the 15 reestablished municipalities of the Island of Montreal.

 Local Mayors and local City Councillors who offer local services to local residents who go to school, build a family, go to work within the limits of each of the 15 reestablished cities, towns, ville, village and island of the Island of Montreal.